vaibhavx42/SITS_HACKATHON/README.md

   </a>
 </div>

-## To check the website working use the credentials provided below
+## Use Following credentials to try the app Link for site has been given above.

 - Guard mail: railwayguard345@gmail.com
 - Guard pass: 9$uO6h@XJfWp